storybookjs/docs2-prototype/README.md

 );
 ```

-## Reuse docs outside of Storybook with MDX 2.0
+### Reuse MDX docs outside of storybook

-In Docs 2.0, you can also reuse your documentation outside of Storybook.
+In Docs 2.0, you can also reuse your MDX documentation outside of Storybook.

-Consider a small team building out its design system.
-Storybook helps them get off the ground quickly, giving them documentation best practices out of the box using [MDX and Doc Blocks](https://storybook.js.org/docs/react/api/mdx).
-As the project matures, they want to release their documentation publicly in a fully custom, branded documentation system based on the technology of their choice.

-In Storybook Docs 1.0, this workflow was not possible.
-The MDX implementation was tied to Storybook's runtime.
+In Storybook Docs 1.0, the MDX implementation was tied to Storybook's runtime.
 When you defined stories in Docs 1.0 MDX, you needed a special webpack loader to process the files.
 And the Docs rendering was tightly coupled to Storybook's runtime.

-In Docs 2.0, we're redesigning the system so that we're using portable standard MDX that's supported by many modern CMS's like NextJS, Gatsby, and Docusaurus.
-So you can build your docs out in Storybook, reuse them in an external documentation system.
+In Docs 2.0, we're redesigning it so that you're using standard MDX that's supported by many modern CMS's like NextJS, Gatsby, and Docusaurus.
+This way you can build your docs out in Storybook, reuse them in an external documentation system.

 The key change is that you no longer define stories in MDX.
 Instead, you define them in [Component Story Format (CSF)](https://storybook.js.org/docs/react/api/csf), and reference them from MDX.
 Here's what that looks like in code: